Q. My pay period is complete. What do I do now?

 Q. When I started TimePilot Central, I received an error message about an “Unhandled Exception.”
 What do I do now?

 A. The vast majority of unhandled exception errors can be solved by updating your TimePilot software to the latest version.
-In TimePilot Central, click the “Help” menu, then “Check for updates.”
-Update any part of the software indicated.
-If you get an error message while you’re updating by this method, here’s what to do:
+In TimePilot Central, Look under the "Software" heading; if you need to update, there will be a link there.
+Click the link to uodate.

 Back to top